 The country often serves foreign patients seeking affordable treatments with Lithuanians and Estonians arriving in large numbers.
 Latvia is also increasing in popularity as a destination for patients from Scandinavia, Germany and the United Kingdom.
 Clinics reflect that reality by often offering additional patient services, such as having translators and personal coordinators on hand.
 Most medical staff in Latvia speak English, while some may also speak additional languages, such as Russian.

 Results from Latvian clinics submitted to ESHRE are compiled into yearly aggregate reports; these, however, like others from other countries, are often published with a large delay.
-The report for the year 2014 was published in 2018.
-You can find data concerning Latvian treatment efficacy from the 2014 ESHRE1 report below:

 One unusual thing about Latvia is that their assisted reproduction laws do not specify an upper age limit for either women or men.
 Latvian IVF clinics decide on cases individually, which can make the country an attractive destination for older patients.
 In order to make the best choice, always remember to ask your clinic if they have an age limit in place.

 Gamete and embryo donations are allowed.
 Although there is no legal requirement, the approved guidelines recommend a single embryo transfer for all the patients with good prognosis.
 The same guidelines do not recommend the transfer of three or more embryos.
 Donations anonymity is clearly required by the law.
 Parents are only allowed access to the donor’s genetic and phenotypic data.